jeromesnail/Jean-Forteroche/README.md

 # In construction

+## Things that works:
+- display a post and its comments
+- navigating through posts
+- adding a comment

-## Things to do:
+## Next things to do:

-- define the tables of the database
-- define the PHP classes and their connections (models)
+- add the report button on comments and make it functionnal
-- define the views
-- connecting the models to the views (controllers)
+- coding the back office (add, edit or delete a post, managing reports...)